xxnuo/MTranServer/cpp/README.md

 # C++ version

-Origianl version, source code is missing, continue to develop in golang version
+Origianl version, continue to develop in golang version